 Note that under section 13(2)(a) of the Retirement Villages Act 1992, an owner is required to provide a prospective resident with written answers to the questions set out in Form 1 of Schedule 1 to the Retirement Villages Regulations 1992.
 The questions require the owner to disclose such things as —

-the premium (i.e. the ingoing contribution) and other costs payable by the resident to enter the retirement village;
+ the premium (i.e. the ingoing contribution) and other costs payable by the resident to enter the retirement village;

-the village operating costs payable by the resident and the method or calculation used to determine and vary those costs;
+ the village operating costs payable by the resident and the method or calculation used to determine and vary those costs;

-the amenities and services that are provided or made available to the resident and the charges or fees payable by the resident to access or use those amenities and services;
+ the amenities and services that are provided or made available to the resident and the charges or fees payable by the resident to access or use those amenities and services;

-details of costs associated with moving to and living in alternative accommodation within the retirement village; and
+ details of costs associated with moving to and living in alternative accommodation within the retirement village; and

-a clear explanation of the right of the resident to a refund of the whole or a part of the premium on the termination of the residence contract.
+ a clear explanation of the right of the resident to a refund of the whole or a part of the premium on the termination of the residence contract.

 Appendix 1 — Checklist for residents